Skip to content

 Between 1991 and 1995, Edith Raim was a lecturer at the German Academic Exchange Service in Durham, Great Britain.
 This was followed by positions at the House of History of the Federal Republic of Germany in Bonn and, from 1999, as a research assistant at the Institute of Contemporary History in Munich.

-In 2012, Raim habilitated with a thesis on the Justice between dictatorship and democracy. at the University of Augsburg.
+In 2012, Raim habilitated with a thesis on the Justice between dictatorship and democracy.
+Reconstruction and punishment of Nazi crimes in West Germany 1945 – 1949 at the University of Augsburg.

 In 2016/17, the historian was a Senior Fellow at the Vienna Wiesenthal Institute.